 The Housing and Accommodation Support Initiative (HASI) Plus is a high intensity transitional program.
 This means that participants have access to a lot of flexible supports which are especially designed to help them recover and then transition to a more independent life in the community.
+HASI Plus is part of a suite of community-based psychosocial programs for adults called the NSW Mental Health Community Living Programs.

 Once accepted into the program, participants move into one of eight community accommodation sites.
 These are either self-contained apartments or modified house with shared cooking facilities and living areas.